ConsolesandCasks/MBC1_DIP_Flash/README.md

 ### Flash IC
 **Any 32-pin 512KiB (4mbit) parallel DIP flash is _likely_ compatible.**
-I have only tested with SST39SF040-70-4C-PH and A29040 (Aug 7 2023, Rev 1.0) but, in theory, this should also be compatible with an SST39SF040, A29040, AM29F040, W29C040, as well as SST39SF020, SST39SF010, 27C020 (eeprom), and 27C010 (eeprom) and many more as long as it is in this same package.
+I have only tested with SST39SF040-70-4C-PH and A29040 (Aug 18 2023, Rev 1.1) but, in theory, this should also be compatible with an SST39SF040, A29040, AM29F040, W29C040, as well as SST39SF020, SST39SF010, 27C020 (eeprom), and 27C010 (eeprom) and many more as long as it is in this same package.
 If you're unsure, compare the pinouts. _You will be unable to write to an eeprom variant_

-NOTE: I have not tested _any_ EEPROMS and 512KiB EEPROMs are 100% incompatible without significant modification (cut the trace to pin 31 and pin 1 on the DIP and run a wire from pin 14 on the MBC to pin 31 on the flash).
-Most EEPROMs will also need to be written to externally.
+NOTE: I have not tested _any_ EEPROMS (and 512KiB EEPROMs are 100% incompatible without significant modification - cut the trace to pin 31 and pin 1 on the DIP and run a wire from pin 14 on the MBC to pin 31 on the flash).
+Most EEPROMs will also need to be written to externally with something like a universal programmer, rather than through a cart writer device.

 ### Solder bridges
-The jumpers under the MBC1 are for MBC-less operation. _ONLY bridge these points if you do not plan to install an MBC1._ With the bridges soldered the board will operate in 32k mode for any game that does not require an MBC or saves
+The jumpers under the MBC1 are for MBC-less operation. _ONLY bridge these points if you do not plan to install an MBC1._ With the bridges soldered the board will operate in 32k mode for any game of that size that does not require an MBC or saves.

 ### ROM support
 With MBC it should support any GB rom that is either **ROM only, or MBC1+ROM only up to 512KiB**, there is **NO SAVE FUNCTION ON THIS BOARD**